Early Childhood Education

 The Early Childhood Certificate program prepares individuals for entry-level positions at institutions and agencies serving young children and for in-service personnel who want to upgrade their skills.

-- Apply principles of child development and positive guidance to plan and implement developmentally appropriate experiences and environments for young children.
+- Apply current principles of child development and positive guidance to plan and implement developmentally appropriate experiences and environments for young children.